motoemoto47ark123/cohere-chatbot-proxy/README.md

 ### CLI

-The CLI script is located in the repository.
-To use the CLI, run the following command:
+To use the CLI, navigate to the `cli-version-for-fast-testing` folder and run the following command:

 ```sh
 python cli.py
 ```

-This will start the CLI, allowing you to interact with the Cohere Chatbot Proxy.

 ## Demo

-Check out a live demo of the proxy service [here](https://no-limts-ai-1.motoemotovps.xyz).

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
-Make sure to follow the existing code style and include tests for new features.
+For those who prefer not to host the service themselves, you are welcome to use my hosted demo version available [here](https://no-limts-ai-1.motoemotovps.xyz).
+Please be aware that this demo may have rate limits or might not be operational at all times.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project does not have a license.
+You are free to use, modify, and distribute the code as you see fit.
+Enjoy!